 The writing is concise and to the point.
 Brief ads tend to be memorable.
 Additionally, the limited message can usually be understood with little effort on behalf of the reader.
-It’s scanable.
+It’s scannable.

 However, there are some drawbacks to using short copy.
 Getting to the core of your message with a limited word count can be tricky.
 You might also find that more nuanced concepts aren’t adequately described in under 1,000 words.
 For more complex or expensive products or services, you will need more copy to overcome objections.

-Long copy – which typically exceeds 1,000 words – is usually meant to involve the reader for a significant amount of time.
-Blog posts, full-page ads and sales letters are a few examples of this format.
+Long copy – typically exceeding 1,000 words – is usually meant to involve the reader for a significant amount of time.
+Blog posts, full-page ads, and sales letters are a few examples of this format.
 Here’s an example of long copy from Quip:

 Nonetheless, you might risk losing your audience’s attention with long copy.
-Formating, images and a deep understanding of the customer journey will mitigate this risk.
+Formatting, images and a deep understanding of the customer journey will mitigate this risk.